 We expect that the cash flow generation resulting from the positive traffic performance will support SIAS's relatively sizeable capital expenditure (capex) requirements and enable the company to continue to exhibit a financial profile consistent with the current rating.
-The company's 2016-18 investment plan assumes, on average, approximately €300 million of annual capex.
-In addition, the acquisition of the A21 Piacenza-Cremona-Brescia motorway stretch, which we expect to reach financial close in 2017, will result in an additional outflow of approximately €300 million.
-Investments are mostly directed towards the SATAP A4 and CISA concessions (approximately 55% of total capex).
-Capex requirements compare with a historical FFO in the range of €420-470 million range over the period 2013-15 and a fixed assets base of approximately €4.4 billion (as of year-end 2015).
+The company's 2018-20 investment plan assumes, on average, in excess of €350 million of annual capex.
+The acquisition of the A21 Piacenza-Cremona-Brescia motorway stretch, which we expect to reach financial close in early 2018, will result in an additional outflow of approximately €300 million.
+Investments are mostly directed towards the SATAP A4, CISA and AT-CN concessions.
+Capex requirements compare with a historical FFO in the range of €420-480 million range over the period 2013-16 and a fixed assets base of approximately €4.5 billion (as of year-end 2016).

-SIAS has historically maintained large cash balances on balance sheet (more than €900 million of cash and cash equivalents as of September 2016), partly due to the pre-funding strategy implemented by the company in the context of its capex plan, but also reflecting good cash flow generation and SIAS's balanced financial policy.
+SIAS has historically maintained large cash balances on balance sheet, partly due to the pre-funding strategy implemented by the company in the context of its capex plan, but also reflecting good cash flow generation and SIAS's balanced financial policy.
 We consider SIAS's strong cash position as a credit positive feature which supports the current rating positioning.
-SIAS reported FFO/Debt of 15.7% as of year-end 2015 but, on a net debt basis, the metric would be a much stronger 23%.
+SIAS reported FFO/Debt of 16.9% as of year-end 2016 but, on a net debt basis, the metric would be a much stronger 22.9%.